China Postal Airlines: History

-The airline was established on 25 November 1996 and started to operate on 27 February 1997.
-It is owned by Chinese Postal Bureau (51%) and China Southern Airlines (49%).
+The airline was established on 25 November 1996 and began operations on 27 February 1997.
+It is owned by the Chinese Postal Bureau (51%) and China Southern Airlines (49%).
 It was originally set up to operate domestic postal services, but in 2006 introduced international scheduled services to South Korea and Japan.
 From January 2007 international cargo charter services were introduced.

+In September 2008, China Post bought all shares of the airline from China Southern, which become a fully subsidiary of China Post.

-In December 2015 it was announced that a total of 7 used Boeing 757 and 10 used Boeing 737 would be acquired from Boeing, being converted to freighters via Boeing's Converted Freighter (BCF) program, to be delivered in 2016 and 2017 to expand the existing fleet.
+In December 2015 it was announced that a total of seven used Boeing 757 and ten used Boeing 737 would be acquired from Boeing, being converted to freighters via Boeing's Converted Freighter (BCF) program.

+In a Department of Transportation (DOT) filing dated December 16, 2022, the airline stated it intends to use two new Boeing 777Fs on flights between Nanjing and Chicago, and Nanjing and Los Angeles starting from mid 2023.
+The DOT filing identifies the two 777Fs to be used on the routes as serial numbers B-221X (msn 67763) and B-221Y (msn 67764).
+The carrier states that it wants to start its Chicago flights in August 2023, and the Los Angeles flights in March 2024.
+Both services will have a technical stop Ted Stevens International Airport in Anchorage, Alaska.

 Destinations

 China Postal Airlines operates express mail and cargo transport services mainly for China Post to over 300 domestic destinations, as well as international scheduled and charter services.

 Fleet

-Current fleet

-As of August 2025, China Postal Airlines fleet consists of the following aircraft:
+As of August 2025, China Postal Airlines operates the following aircraft: